adams-charleen/nyt_headlines/README.md

+---

+## 🧪 Methods: How the Database Was Created

+This section describes how we built the `nyt_articles_metadata.db` database of *New York Times* (*NYT*) articles for sentiment analysis.

+---

+### 1. 🔍 Article Collection via NYT API

+We began by using the **New York Times Article Search API** to collect metadata for articles related to Israeli and Palestinian topics.

+- **Search Query:** `Israel OR Israeli OR Palestine OR Palestinian`
+- **Date Range:** October 1, 2023 – March 7, 2025
+- **API Key:** Accessed using a registered NYT developer key
+- **Pagination:** The API was queried page-by-page with a randomized delay to avoid rate limits and bot detection
+- **Retry Logic:** Each API call included exponential backoff for HTTP 429 errors (Too Many Requests)

+The metadata collected for each article included:

+- `headline`
+- `web_url`
+- `pub_date`
+- `byline`
+- `section`
+- `full_text` (left blank initially)

+All records were stored in a temporary SQLite database:
+**`nyt_articles_metadata.db`**

+---

+### 2. 🕷️ Attempted Scraping of Full Text Articles

+Our original goal was to extract **full article text** for a richer sentiment analysis.
+To do this, we used:

+- **Selenium WebDriver** (automated browser)
+- **User-Agent Rotation** (to reduce bot detection)
+- **Manual Login Prompt:** Users were prompted to log in to the NYT manually during script execution
+- **Scroll Simulation:** Mimicked user scrolling to load article content
+- **CAPTCHA Handling:** Basic detection and prompt for manual CAPTCHA solving

+Despite these efforts, **full text scraping proved unreliable**, primarily due to:

+- Dynamic page loading
+- Paywall restrictions
+- CAPTCHA interruptions
+- Inconsistent page structure

+As a result, we were only able to extract **headlines**, which we used as the basis for the sentiment analysis.

+---

+### 3. 💾 Database Construction

+The final SQLite database (**`nyt_articles_metadata.db`**) was constructed using the `pandas` and `sqlite3` libraries:

+- All article metadata (with empty `full_text`) was saved to a table called `articles`
+- This database served as the foundation for downstream sentiment analysis using headlines

+---

+### 🧠 Why This Matters

+While headlines are shorter than full articles, they are powerful in framing public perception and journalistic tone.
+By analyzing the sentiment of NYT headlines related to Israeli and Palestinian issues, we can gain insight into potential media bias — even in the absence of full article content.

+---

 ## 🧠 What is Sentiment Analysis?

 Sentiment analysis is a natural language processing (NLP) technique used to determine the emotional tone or attitude expressed in a piece of text, such as a headline, review, or social media post.
 It typically categorizes text as **positive**, **negative**, or **neutral**, and can sometimes detect more specific emotions like happiness, anger, or sadness.